Gareth Armstrong: Acting

 Armstrong's television credits include: Z-Cars, Doctor Who (in the serial The Masque of Mandragora), Blake's 7, The Professionals, Terry and June, One Foot in the Grave, Casualty and EastEnders and Birds of a Feather.

 Armstrong provided the voice for the character of Sandy in the Japanese television series Saiyūki, released in English-speaking countries as Monkey.
-He has recorded hundreds of audiobooks and has embarked on recording all of George Simenon's "Maigret" novels for Audible.
+He has recorded hundreds of audiobooks and has embarked on recording all of Georges Simenon's Maigret novels for Audible.
 For Black Library he has narrated novels and audio dramas at Games Workshop.

 On radio, Armstrong has played three recurring roles in The Archers on Radio 4, including Sean Myerson, the publican of the Cat and Fiddle and the serial's first regular gay character.
-He also starred in an episode of Fear on Four, titled 'The Edge', which was first broadcast in 1991.
+He also starred in an episode of Fear on Four, titled "The Edge", which was first broadcast in 1991.

+Plays

+Armstrong is noted for his own one-man show Shylock, in which Shakespeare's principal Jewish character is seen from the viewpoint of Tubal, Shakespeare's only other male Jewish character and Shylock's only friend in the original play.
+Armstrong began performing the play in 1998 and was still staging it in 2024, when the play was characterised as "a metatheatrical exploration of Shakespeare's Merchant of Venice [...] a compelling meditation on Shylock, tracing both the plot and performance history of Shakespeare's Merchant and the dark details of Jewish persecution in Europe from the twelfth century".
+Armstrong has toured the play in over fifty countries and across the United States.
+The play has won awards in New Zealand, Canada, Spain and Germany and been translated into Catalan, Spanish, Italian, French and Russian as well being performed on Dutch television and Romanian radio.

+In 2015, Armstrong wrote a five-handed comedy called Fondly Remembered which premiered in London, and was subsequently published by French's Acting Editions.

+Armstrong's play A Critical Stage, about the theatre critic James Agate, received its premier in June 2023 at London's Tabard Theatre.